open-AIMS/ereefs-documentation/README.md

 modelling (Queensland Government), remote sensing (BOM and CSIRO), hydrodynamic modelling (BOM and CSIRO) and biogeochemical modelling (CSIRO).
 AIMS's contribution is to provide data aggregation and visualisation services.
 Figure 1 shows an overview of the major components of eReefs.
-The AIMS eReefs platform generates its products based on eReefs model data provided by CSIRO, which are driven from boundary data from BOM and DES (Queensland Government).
-Both CSIRO and BOM provide some additional visualisation websites.
-Each of the eReefs website are accessible from the [eReefs website](https://ereefs.org.au/).
+The AIMS eReefs platform generates its products based on eReefs model data provided by CSIRO, which are driven from boundary data from BOM and DES (Queensland Government). **JJ: It's not clear what the boundary data is or why it's required.
+Either explain here or link to more information** Both CSIRO and BOM provide some additional visualisation websites.
+Each of the eReefs website are accessible from the [eReefs website](https://ereefs.org.au/). **JJ: why not link to them here?**.
 This repository focuses on the [AIMS eReefs Platform](https://ereefs.aims.gov.au/) which provides visualisations of the eReefs models as animated multi-panel map videos that show the relationships between variables in the models.
+Figure 1 below show how the data flows between different services that make up the eReefs platform.
+The AIMS eReefs Platform is represented by the more saturated blue box in the figure below.

 ![eReefs overview diagram](./charts/powerpoint-ereefs-overview.png)
 *Figure 1.
 Overview of the data workflow in eReefs.*